saltyrtc/saltyrtc-meta/Task-WebRTC.md

 makes it possible to split a message into chunks and reassemble the message on the receiver's side while allowing any combination of ordered/unordered and reliable/unreliable transport channel underneath.
-Depending on the WebRTC data channel implementation, message chunking may or may not be applied to all wrapped data channels.

 ## Wrapped Data Channel